thorwhalen/umpyre/misc/performance_of_rolling_window_stats.md

 # In a nutshell

 You need to maintain some stats about a sliding window.
-You are tempted to figure out a way to compute these states based on some clever function of `(state, incomming_data, outgoing_data)` function.
+You are tempted to figure out a way to compute these states based on some clever function of `(state, incoming_data, outgoing_data)` function.
 Fine, but most of the time you shouldn't start with that.

 Instead you should start with the simpler function of `window` only.